London Stone: 15th to 19th centuries

-In about 1522 a pamphlet was published by the London printer Wynkyn de Worde with the long title: A Treatyse of a Galaunt, with the Maryage of the Fayre Pusell the Bosse of Byllyngesgate Unto London Stone.
-It comprised two anonymous humorous poems, the second of which, The Maryage..., just two pages in length, purports to be an invitation to the forthcoming wedding between London Stone and the "Bosse of Billingsgate", a water fountain near Billingsgate erected or renovated in the 1420s under the terms of the will of the mayor Richard Whittington.
+In about 1522 a pamphlet was published by the London printer Wynkyn de Worde.
+It comprised two anonymous humorous poems, the second of which, The Maryage ..., just two pages in length, purports to be an invitation to the forthcoming wedding between London Stone and the "Bosse of Billingsgate", a water fountain near Billingsgate erected or renovated in the 1420s under the terms of the will of the mayor Richard Whittington.
 Guests are invited to watch the couple dancing – "It wolde do you good to see them daunce and playe."
 The text, however, goes on to suggest that both London Stone and the Bosse were known for their steadfastness and reliability.